Samuellyworld/Math-Sprint-Game/README.md

 # Math-Sprint-Game

-This is a Maths Game built with Vanilla javascript to test your basic mathematicss knowledge.
+This is a Maths Game built with vanilla.js to test your basic mathematicss knowledge.

 see live - https://samuellyworld.github.io/Math-Sprint-Game/.